A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 - Once set up on one Riddle embed, the same page-side listener works for all Riddle embeds across your properties automatically.

 Every Riddle interaction is a declared data point from a genuinely engaged user — and first-party data is one of the most valuable content monetization assets a publisher or brand can build.
 Quiz answers, poll responses, and personality results reveal real preferences, interests, and intent — far more reliably than inferred behavioural data.
-Publishers and brands can collect this zero-party data and feed it directly into their CDP, DMP, or data warehouse using Riddle’s Data Layer and webhook tools.

 Examples: a sports quiz identifies fans by team or league; a news poll surfaces attitudes on a political topic; a lifestyle personality test reveals travel intent or purchase interest.
 These segments can power premium programmatic deals, direct advertiser packages, and editorial personalisation — making audience data one of the richest content monetization returns available from interactive formats.

-How to do this in Riddle
+How to Do This in Riddle

 - Identify the 3–5 audience segments most valuable to your advertiser base.
 Design Riddle content (quizzes, polls, personality tests) that naturally surfaces those signals without feeling like a survey.